snehasisaddy/snehasisaddy.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hi all!
+I'm Snehasis, a quantum researcher working beyond the boundaries of a single discipline.
+Currently, I am a PhD student at <a href='https://www.cics.umass.edu/'> University of Massachussetts-Amherst</a> working with <a href='https://www.cics.umass.edu/people/rozpedek-filip'>Prof. Filip Rozpędek</a> and <a href='https://www.cics.umass.edu/people/vardoyan-gayane'>Prof. Gayane Vardoyan</a> on Quantum Networks and Distributed Quantum Computing.
-Write your biography here.
+#Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.